wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    4. Return a client token for the application.
 The token has an <a href="#AttachedPolicy">attached policy</a>, which is mapped at authentication time, as the policy is deny all capabilities by default.
    <br /><br />

-## HashiCorp's Value Proposition

-As of this writing, a unique strong point with Vault is that it can change the value of an existing secret (key rotation) without rebooting.

-The value that HashiCorp Vault offers is <strong>centralizing</strong> secrets handling across organizations by automating replacement of long-lived secrets with dynamically generated secrets (asymetric X.509 certificates) which have a controlled lease period.
-Vault forces a mandatory <strong>lease contract</strong> with clients.
-All secrets read from Vault have an associated lease to enable key usage auditing, perform key rolling, and ensure automatic revocation.
-Vault provides multiple revocation mechanisms to give operators a clear "break glass" procedure after a potential compromise.

-Toward that, HashiCorp provides an <a href="#CloudService">"Encryption as a Service" in the public cloud</a>> to enterprises.

-Vault provides high-level policy management, secret leasing, audit logging, and automatic revocation.

-Vault from HashiCorp provides a unified interface to secrets while providing tight access control plus recording a detailed audit log.

 <hr />